Scaling Your Business with IT

-Complexity in your network, computer environments, and applications increases overhead, affecting your cost structure and diminishing your productivity, ultimately draining your resources, IT staff, and money.
+Complexity in your network, computer environments, and applications increases overhead, affectin cost sgtructure and diminishing your productivity, ultimately draining resources, IT staff, and money.

 Your software, technology infrastructure, and support systems should be as flexible as possible for efficient use of capital and easy scaling.
-When making decisions, consider mid-to-long-term cost implications and avoid investing in technology that creates friction or hinders scaling.
+When decision-making, consider mid-to-long-term cost implications and avoid investing in technology that creates friction or hinders scaling.

 It’s hard to scale a business smoothly without a scalable office technology strategy for your organization.
 When viewed as an investment to enable maximum productivity, it’s easier to accept the costs of adopting scalable technology aligned with best practices.

 Align with Technology Best Practices

 If you align these strategies and best practices early, scaling technology is more like turning up the volume than pushing a car up a hill.
 Adopting best practices as early as possible paves the way for a smoother ride as your organization scales.
 Putting off the transitions needed to align with best practices creates a growing problem the organization will face in the future when it is more costly to fix.